DreymaR/BigBagKbdTrixPKL/README.md

 * A timer that checks whether the underlaying Windows layout has changed (affects dead keys) - and fixes any stuck modifiers?
 * Multiple Extend layers (NumPad, hotstring...).
 * Sticky a.k.a.
 One-Shot modifiers: Press-release modifier, then within a certain time hit the key to modify.
-* More flexible dead key output in general, allowing literal glyphs, ligatures and DK chaining (one DK may release another).
 * A settings panel instead of editing .ini files.

 _Best of luck!_